Ed-Whyatt/movie-lounge-ms-3/README.md

 - ### Frequent user goals
     1. As a Frequent user, I want to easily reply to any messages or questions.
     2. As a Frequent user, I want to easily edit and delete my movie list.
-    3. As a Frequent user, I want to easily change my password.
     4. As a Frequent user, I want to easily edit or delete any messages or questions.

 - ### End of user goals
-    1. As a End of User, I want to delete my login details
     2. As a End of User, I want to delete all my messages and questions.
     3. As a End of User, I want to delete my movie list.